 Existing businesses are required to pay franchise taxes annually.
 They are due each year before May 1st.
 The Secretary of State handles new and existing business filings and franchise taxes.

 Federal Employer Identification Number

 An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Generally, businesses need an EIN and you may apply for an EIN online.
 This is a free service offered by the Internal Revenue Service and you can get your EIN immediately.

 Stay protected!
 As a business owner, you’ll want to consider obtaining business insurance to protect your business and yourself.
 Though business insurance is an added expense, in many cases it is also tax-deductible.
-There are many different types of insurance and the level of coverage needed can depend on many aspects of your business.
+There are many types of insurance, and the level of coverage needed can depend on many aspects of your business.

 Go to the Small Business Administration website for more information:

 Workers Compensation Insurance (WCI)

 In most states, even if you don’t need it, you must fill out WCI forms anyway.
 If your business doesn’t fall into the category that requires this insurance, you must still file a form saying that you do not provide WCI.
 So, be aware that you may need to file forms anyway, even if you don’t need the insurance in Arkansas.

 Go to the Arkansas Workers’ Compensation Commission website for more information: